MyMICDS/MyMICDS-v2/API Endpoints.md

 ### `/canvas/get-events`
-**Requires user to be logged in.** This will get any calendar events for a given month. _Refer to `/planner/get-events` if you also want to retrieve the events stored on MyMICDS.net._
+**Requires user to be logged in.** This will get any calendar events for a given month. _Refer to `/planner/get-events` if you want to retrieve the events stored on MyMICDS.net._

 #### Parameters
 - `year` - Year to get events from. _(Optional, defaults to current year.)_